Fort Lauderdale Field Sobriety Exercises Must Be Properly Conducted Attorneys

 When performing a one leg stand exercise, drivers must stand with one leg off the ground by about six inches.
 Although the instructions are fairly simple, officers do not always provide them.
 For example, an officer may not tell a driver they are supposed to leave their arms at their side, or not to look at their feet.
 Officers may also tell drivers to lift their leg 12 inches above the ground instead of six.

-Our Field Sobriety Exercises Must Be Properly Conducted Attorney in Fort Lauderdale Can Advise on Your Case
+Our Fort Lauderdale Field Sobriety Exercises Must Be Properly Conducted Attorneys Can Advise on Your Case

 If you were charged with a DUI after taking a roadside test, our Fort Lauderdale field sobriety exercises attorney at Meldon Law can help.
 Our skilled attorney can prove your test was not properly administered, which can get the results thrown out of court so they cannot be used against you.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.